aws/aws-parallelcluster/tests/integration-tests/README.md

 Test dimensions:
   -c TESTS_CONFIG, --tests-config TESTS_CONFIG
                         Config file that specifies the tests to run and the dimensions to enable for each test.
 Note that when a config file is used the following flags are ignored: instances, regions, oss, schedulers.
-Refer to the docs for further details on the config format. (default: None) -i [INSTANCES [INSTANCES ...]], --instances [INSTANCES [INSTANCES ...]]
+Refer to the docs for further details on the config format: https://github.com/aws/aws-parallelcluster/blob/develop/tests/integration-tests/README.md (default: None)
+  -i [INSTANCES [INSTANCES ...]], --instances [INSTANCES [INSTANCES ...]]
                         AWS instances under test.
 Ignored when tests-config is used. (default: []) -o [OSS [OSS ...]], --oss [OSS [OSS ...]]